MrJohz/blog/content/posts/drafts/disposables/index.md

 institution-url = "https://www.belvedere.at/"
 +++

-Javascript’s new "Explicit Resource Management" proposal adds the `using` statement, a way to automatically close resources after you’ve finished using with it.
-But as part of the same proposal, a bunch of additional stuff has been added that’s also useful, both in its own right, and when combined with `using`.
-I couldn’t find a lot of useful documentation out there when I was trying to get it working, so here's a bit of an overview of getting started with `using`, `Disposable`s, and explicit resource management.
+Javascript’s new "Explicit Resource Management" proposal adds the `using` statement, a way to automatically close resources after you’ve finished using them.
+But as part of the same proposal, a number of other APIs have been added that make `using` even more useful.
+I couldn’t find a lot of documentation out there when I was trying to figure out how these APIs worked, so this article is a bit of an overview of getting started with `using`, `Disposable`s, and explicit resource management.

 ## The Journey to Using `using`

-A lot of classes or objects represent some sort of resource, e.g. an open file or a database connection, that requires some cleanup logic to occur when that object is no longer in use.
-In NodeJS, the convention is typically to put this cleanup logic in a `close()` function.
-For example, the `Server` class in `node:http` has a `close()` method that stops new connections and closes any existing connections.
+Many classes or objects represent some sort of resource, such as an open file or a database connection, that requires some cleanup logic when that resource is no longer in use.
+In NodeJS, the convention is typically to put this cleanup in a `close()` function.
+For example, the `Server` class in `node:http` has a `close()` method that stops new connections and closes existing connections.

 The problem with `close` alone is that it’s easy not to call it.
-Sometimes that’s just forgetting, but often exceptions can trip us up.
+Sometimes it's just a matter of forgetting, but often errors and exceptions can trip us up.
 Consider this function:

 ```tsx
 async function saveMessageInDatabase(message: string) {